Group Therapy and Intensive Workshops

 Reins of Life

-Participants are supported by our team as they learn to identify feelings, express emotions and needs, and apply leadership skills.
-They will explore what it means to have empathy for themselves an others, and have fun connecting with other teens.
+Participants are supported by our team as they learn basic horsemanship skills that can be applied to their lives outside of the barn while learning team building, communication, and advocacy.
+They will explore what it means to have empathy for themselves and others and have fun connecting with other teens.

 A half-day (10am to 2pm) retreat designed for first responders, healthcare providers and mental health providers to come together and focus on healing themselves.
 It’s no surprise that those who take care of us typically live in the fight or flight response area of their brain and have a tough time decompressing.